Nandkishore-04/simply-search/README.md

-# 🏍️ Smart Parts Finder - Replace Excel with Lightning-Fast Search
+# 🏍️ simple item/product Finder - Replace Excel with Lightning-Fast Search

 A **simple automation tool** that eliminates Excel spreadsheets and manual searching.
 Find any motorcycle part in seconds instead of scrolling through endless rows and sheets!